AntonUBC/kaggle_wnv_prediction/README.md

 In this competition I constructed a three-level learning architecture to obtain predicted probabilities:

-- out-of-fold predictions of log(number of mosquitoes) from 9 different regression models were used to generate meta-features and add them to the data, creating a stacked dataset
+- out-of-fold predictions of log(number of mosquitoes) from 9 different regression models were used to generate meta-features and add them to the data, creating a stacked dataset.
+I used the following models at this stage:
+  - Gtadient Boosting Trees (XGBoost)
+  - Random Forest (Sklearn)
+  - Extremely Randomized Trees (Sklearn)
+  - Gtadient Boosting Trees (Sklearn)
+  - AdaBoost with Regression Trees (Sklearn)
+  - Support vector regression (Sklearn)
+  - Linear Boosting (XGBoost)
+  - Ridge Regression (Sklearn)
+  - Lasso (Sklearn)

-- Gradient Boosting and Neural Network classifiers were trained on stacked data to obtain two sets of predicted probabilities of WNV incidence
+- Gradient Tree Boosting and Neural Network classifiers were trained on stacked data to obtain two sets of predicted probabilities of WNV incidence.
+Neural Net classifier was implemented using a multilayer perceptron with three hidden layers and dropout for regularization.

 - predictions of second stage models were combined using a geometric mean